 Here are practical tips to use gamification in your business:

 #1 Tailor-fit your strategy to your marketing goals

-Determine success metrics and desired outcome from your campaign.
+Determine success metrics and desired outcomes from your campaign.
 Ensure you have realistic and measurable goals in place.
 An analytics tool can determine when you achieve your goal.